1101-1105/Jellyfish/README.md

 Jellyfish
 =====

-A simple and interesting Framework7 hybrid app.With PhoneGap you can easily convert it to native iOS app.
+A simple Framework7 hybrid app.
+With PhoneGap you can easily convert it to native iOS app.

-## Build Tools

-Jellyfish use different build tools to build the same project, Hope it will helps you select a suitable build tool.

-* `gulp & webpack` at origin/master
-* `fis3 & mod.js` at [origin/fis3](https://github.com/BelinChung/Jellyfish/tree/fis3)
-* `[DEPRECATED] grunt & requireJS` at [origin/grunt](https://github.com/BelinChung/Jellyfish/tree/grunt)

 ## Requirements